simonlieu18/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/690252eb-8ba8-4aa7-ae6f-a58c672f6f0e)

 <p>
-On the "client" virtual machine, you will join it to the domain.
+On the "client" virtual machine, you will join it to the domain by clicking the Windows icon on the bottom left.
+Go to "System", then "Rename this PC", then the "Change" button.
 </p>
 <br />